25 January 2021 to 29 January 2021

 Venue: University of Vienna, 1010 Wien, Austria

-Since 2010, the Department of Sociology of the University of Vienna has organized its summer school named after Marie Jahoda.
-To mark the 10th anniversary in 2020, the content of the summer school will be related more closely to the life and work of Marie Jahoda.
+Since 2010, the Department of Sociology of the University of Vienna has organized its summer/winter school named after Marie Jahoda.
+To mark the 10th anniversary, the content of this event will be related more closely to the life and work of Marie Jahoda.

 In her early years as a researcher in Vienna, when Marie Jahoda conducted, among others, the famous study “The Unemployed of Marienthal”, she was an active member of the Socialdemocratic Workers’ Party.
 Around 1930, she was convinced that, after a democratic and non-violent upheaval of society in Austria, she would become minister for education.
 However, Austro-Fascism took power in 1934, and from then on Marie Jahoda clandestinely worked for the Revolutionary Socialists, without putting aside her research activities.
 Imprisoned in 1936, she had to leave the country in 1937.
 From 1948 to 1958 Marie Jahoda was a professor of social psychology at New York University and from 1965 to 1973 at the University of Sussex.